slevithan/oniguruma-to-es/README.md

 [Oniguruma](https://github.com/kkos/oniguruma) is a regular expression engine written in C that's used in Ruby (via a fork named Onigmo), PHP (`mb_ereg`, etc.), TextMate grammars (used by VS Code, GitHub, [Shiki](https://shiki.style/), etc. for syntax highlighting), and many other tools.

-Oniguruma-To-ES is an advanced **Oniguruma to JavaScript regex translator** that runs in the browser and on your server.
+Oniguruma-To-ES is an advanced **Oniguruma to JavaScript regex translator** that runs in the browser and on your server, with support for ~99.99% of real-world Oniguruma regexes (more details below).
 Use it to:

 - Take advantage of Oniguruma's many extended regex features in JavaScript.
 - Run regexes written for Oniguruma from JavaScript.
 - Share regexes across your Ruby or PHP and JavaScript code.

-Compared to running the Oniguruma C library via WASM bindings using [vscode-oniguruma](https://github.com/microsoft/vscode-oniguruma), this library is **~4% of the size** and its regexes often run much faster since they run as native JavaScript.
+Compared to running the Oniguruma C library via WASM bindings using [vscode-oniguruma](https://github.com/microsoft/vscode-oniguruma), this library is ~4% of the size and its regexes often run much faster since they run as native JavaScript.

 > You can further reduce bundle size by precompiling your regexes.
 In many cases, that avoids the need for any runtime dependency.
 Some regex conversions rely on subclass-based emulation, in which case the tree-shakable `EmulatedRegExp` class (3 kB minzip) is still needed after precompilation.

 Oniguruma-To-ES deeply understands the hundreds of large and small differences between Oniguruma and JavaScript regex syntax and behavior, across multiple JavaScript version targets.
-It's *obsessive* about ensuring that the emulated features it supports have **exactly the same behavior**, even in extreme edge cases.
+It's *obsessive* about ensuring that the emulated features it supports have exactly the same behavior, even in extreme edge cases.
 And it's been battle-tested on tens of thousands of real-world Oniguruma regexes used in TextMate grammars.
 It's built on top of [oniguruma-parser](https://github.com/slevithan/oniguruma-parser) and [Regex+](https://github.com/slevithan/regex).

 ## 🔮 [Try the demo REPL](https://slevithan.github.io/oniguruma-to-es/demo/)